gmontee/100DaysOfCloud/Journey/023/Readme.md

 ☁️ Yesterday, I believe the friction was between .NET Core 3.1 and .NET 6; the lab was originally created with the former, but I had .NET 6 installed for other labs and projects.
 For today, one area I might've goofed, was copying or inputting quotation marks in regards to the secret.

 ☁️ Alright, I've hit a few bumps.
 Obviously, doesn't feel great, but I need to keep trucking on.
-I have two weeks left until the exam.
+I have a week left until the exam.

 ## Next Steps